tian-pengfei/tian-pengfei.github.io/_english/012_english.md

 ---
 layout: page
-title: Dear Life Kit: We bought a dog instead of rescuing one.
+title: Dear Life Kit ： We bought a dog instead of rescuing one.
 It cost me a friend
 description: a english material from Dear Life Kit
 img: assets/img/lang_learn/english/english_012.jpg
 importance: 1